AlvaroSanchez91/R-models-in-Spanish/README.md

 two diferent columns to do that).

 ## ejercicio_splines.md

+### Exercise 1:
+Using the data Auto from the library ISLR, we have to make a predictive model.
+We should use a generalized linear model (such as poisson model).

+### Exercise 2:
 Using the data college of the library ISLR, we have to make a gam model in order to predict the Grad.Rate variable.